The best laptop under $400 has a fast hard drive, a powerful processor, and a screen with crisp colors.

 Another important aspect of the display is the resolution.
 A higher resolution will make the images on the screen look better.
 It will also often increase productivity since you can have more stuff open on the same display.

-Aim to get a display with at least a resolution of 1366 x 768 (HD)
+Aim to get a display with at least a display resolution of 1366 x 768 (HD)